 - Filing an Employer’s Return of Remuneration and Pensions (BIR56A) and related forms (IR56B/E/F/G/M) with IRD.

 - Completing BIR56A despite not hiring any employee, not operating, or being ceased.

 - An employer must keep payroll records of at least 7 years.

-- Informing to IRD about changes of employees’ particulars, terms of employment and Hong Kong identity card number.
+- Informing IRD about changes of employees’ particulars, terms of employment, and Hong Kong identity card number.

 - After filing, a copy of the complete form should be provided to the employee.

 - You can download online forms at www.ird.gov.hk

 - Electronic filing is available at www.gov.hk/tc/residents/taxes/etax/